datan3-2020/assignment1-ojh212/assignment1.md

 Write a couple of sentences with the interpretation of this result.
 How this compares with the result of the 2016 referendum?
 Why?

-In Wave 8 of the Understanding Society survery, respondents were asked…
+In Wave 8 of the Understanding Society survery, respondents were asked;
-\> “Should the United Kingdom remain a member of the European Union or leave the European Union?”

-The results above show that 9338 respondents (40.7% of the sample) thought that the UK should leave the EU and 11118 respondents (48.4% of the sample) thought that the UK should stay in the EU.
-In the 2016 EU referendum, the UK voted to leave the European Union by 58% to 42%.
+“Should the United Kingdom remain a member of the European Union or leave the European Union?”
+The results above show that **9338** respondents (**40.7%** of the sample) thought that the UK should leave the EU and **11118** respondents (**48.4%** of the sample) thought that the UK should stay in the EU.
+In the 2016 EU referendum, the UK voted to leave the European Union by **58%** to **42%**.
 The results from the survery data show more support for remaining in the EU whereas the the actual referendum saw more support for leaving the EU.
-The Understanding Society data shows that the most support for remain was amongst those aged 16-25, but 593 of these respondents were aged 16 or 17 and so couldn’t actually vote to remain in the referendum.
+The Understanding Society data shows that the most support for remain was amongst those aged 16-25, but **593** of these respondents were aged 16 or 17 and so couldn’t actually vote to remain in the referendum.
 This explains the different results between the Understanding Society survey question and the referendum.

 ## Summarise data by sex and age (30 points)